California sets rules for cooperating with feds on immigration

 Under the new guidelines, police and sheriff’s departments are prohibited from inquiring about a person’s immigration status, but are permitted to share information regarding an immigrant’s legal status when they have information, the Washington Times reported.

-The new guidelines state further state that state and local cops may assist federal immigration officials as long as state law is being enforced.
+The new guidelines further state that state and local cops may assist federal immigration officials as long as state law is being enforced.

 But cooperation between federal immigration authorities and state and local law enforcement is still mostly discouraged -- including joint task forces as well as identifying and ousting illegal immigrants.